takelo/docker_wordpress/README.md

 ## Starting a new project

 Make sure you have the latest versions of **Docker** and **Docker Compose** installed on your machine.
 Copy the files from this repository into a blank folder.
 In the **docker-compose.yml** file you may change the IP address (in case you run multiple containers) or the database from mysql to mariadb.
+Change - ${IP}:80:80 # change ip if required.  - ${IP}:3306:3306 # change ip if required

 Make sure to add your user to the docker group when using linux: https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user